epetenko/datawrapper-tutorial/Part_0.md

 Time to open up that dataset.
 First off, scroll through and notice some basic things that could mess up your calculations:

 1. Are all the columns labeled correctly?
 2. Are the column names in the top row?
-Are the column names only one row, or are they multiple row?
+Are the column names only one row, or are they multiple rows?
 3. Are all the rows aligned to the right column?
 Are there any "dangling" cells?
 4. If there are numbers, are the numbers aligned to the right, like they should be?
 Usually Excel puts numbers on the right of the cell, and text on the left.
 If that's screwed up, you may have a number being read as a text value.
 5. Are there blank cells?
 Cells with negative numbers?
 Cells with things like #N/A written in them?